Thinkmill/emery/README.md

 }
 ```

-With a runtime error that could look something like:
+Which would yield a runtime error in development, that may look something like:

 > The 'index' argument must be a non-negative integer.

+That's a bit nicer, right?

 ## Who?

 It's expected that this library will mainly be useful for authors that must employ complex types, whose audience aren't necessarily TypeScript experts.

 The desire for an alternative approach was born from maintaining design system component libraries.
 In an environment that's already rife with obstacles it's prudent to mitigate friction wherever possible.
-The hours saved by avoiding TS error message queries from consumers doesn't hurt either.
+The hours saved avoiding TS error message questions from consumers doesn't hurt either.